Warning: Invalid argument supplied for foreach() in /home/thepetit/public_html/wp-includes/shortcodes.php on line 560

 Sunrises, sunsets, stars overhead, highlands underneath

 These are the kinds of activities you can expect at your minsu (*subject to weather conditions).
-I watched the sun rise over the mountains at the common patio outside my room at Starry House, but if you’ll like, you can join a tour to catch the sunrise at Joy Mountain, which will be arranged the night before by the minsu owners.
+I watched the sun rise over the mountains at the common patio outside my room at Starry House, but if you’ll like, you can join a tour to catch the sunrise at Joy Mountain.
+Arrange it with the minsu owners the night before.

 Disconnection from the outside world,